BlakeWeissman/Verton/README.md

-# Verton
+# Verton (In Development)
-A customizable digital assistant built with Electron.
+A customizable digital assistant built with Electron currently in development.